Read This First

 Prompt 2: Create a table showing the fields in which information theory is essential, explain its importance to the field, and indicate the degree of future importance to the field.

-The section turns on Fields in Which Information Theory is Essential and Information Theory’s Impact Across Fields.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Fields in Which Information Theory is Essential and Information Theory’s Impact Across Fields in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Fields in Which Information Theory is Essential distinct from Information Theory’s Impact Across Fields.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Fields in Which Information Theory is Essential distinct from Information Theory’s Impact Across Fields.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Table: Fields in Which Information Theory is Essential